Jsooonx/maze-visualizer-python/README.md

 ## Output
 <img src="assets/pathfindingdemo.gif" width="700">

-## Key Insight
+## Comparison Insight
-This project compares how DFS, BFS, and A* behave on the same maze.
+This project compares how DFS, BFS, and A* behave on the same maze:
-DFS may find a path quickly but not always the shortest one, BFS guarantees the shortest path in an unweighted grid, and A* improves efficiency by guiding the search with a Manhattan-distance heuristic.
+- DFS may find a path quickly, but it does not guarantee the shortest path.
+- BFS guarantees the shortest path in an unweighted grid, though it may explore more nodes
+- A* improves efficiency by guiding the search with a Manhattan-distance heuristic
+Example:
+- DFS: Nodes explored = 69, Path length = 49
+- BFS: Nodes explored = 58, Path length = 33
+- A*: Nodes explored = 40, Path length = 33